cypressf/dominion/README.md

 Overview
 --------
 A very quick randomizer for the [Dominion card game](http://www.riograndegames.com/games.html?id=278).
-There are many existing randomizer websites, but I am not satisfied; I want to strive to make the user interaction better.
+There are many existing randomizer websites, but they work poorly on mobile phones, and suffer from small usability problems.
 The goal of this randomizer is to make randomizing a desired deck of cards as fast and easy as possible.

 API
 ---